 b.
 How he swore to the LORD: The poet asked Yahweh to remember a specific oath David made unto Him.
 The oath itself is not recorded in 2 Samuel 7, but the heart behind it was recorded there.

 i.
 “Wearied with a stormy life, he might well have left it to others to care for the work….
 He will put his own comfort second, God’s service first.”
 (Maclaren)

 c.
 Until I find a place for the LORD, a dwelling place for the Mighty One of Jacob: David was absolutely dedicated to building God a temple, a dwelling place.
 David’s dedication to this was so complete that he vowed to refuse himself many comforts of life until the job was finished.

 i.
 After David built himself a fine palace, he felt guilty that a mere tent represented God’s dwelling place.
-David asked Nathan the prophet for permission to build the temple, and Nathan said yes.
-Not much later, God told Nathan than David was not to build Him a temple, but his son would (2 Samuel 7).
+David asked Nathan the prophet for permission to build the temple, and Nathan orginally said yes.
+Soon afterward, God told Nathan that David was not to build Him a temple, but his son would (2 Samuel 7).

 ii.
 David did not build that place for the LORD, but he did find it.
 “We find by 1 Chronicles 16:43, that he did not bless, and consequently did not inhabit his own house, until he had brought the ark to Zion, where the temple was afterwards erected.”
 (Horne)